DalgoT4D/platform_infra/graphana/README.txt

-Helm chart used from kube-prometheus-stack from promeheus-community.
+Helm chart used from kube-prometheus-stack from prometheus-community.

 Version used here is : 69.3.1